justenlu/hymngadget/README.txt

-HymnGadget is in an early state and is not recommended for serious use yet.
+HymnGadget is in an early stage and is not recommended for serious use yet.
 There are security holes that should be fixed and there certainly is annoying and even restricting bugs in the code.